 The BMD Ship concept, being developed by Ingalls Shipbuilding, a division of Huntington Ingalls Industries, features a 30-35 foot, multi-faced, S-band radar.
 A radar of this size provides a significantly larger radar coverage area than the SPY-1 radars integrated into the current Aegis BMD platforms.
 It also provides more than double the radar coverage of the next generation Advanced Missile Defense Radar (AMDR) planned for DDG 51 Flight III destroyers, and provides strategic level tracking and discrimination, filling in current sensor gaps over the Pacific Ocean and elsewhere.
 Ingalls Shipbuilding has built more than 65% of the U.S. Navy’s current surface warship fleet.

-The BMD Ship could also be adapted to carry missile defense interceptors, and be equipped with other advanced BMD technology such as rail guns or directed energy systems.
+The BMD Ship could also be adapted to carry missile and air defense interceptors, and be equipped with other advanced BMD technology such as rail guns or directed energy systems.
+Such capabilities would enable the vessel to operate in contested waters while simultaneously collecting discrimination radar data on ballistic missile threats.
 When not dedicated to BMD missions, the ship could be available for other tasking (e.g. humanitarian assistance/disaster relief/C2/ Lily pad/ and Special OPS).

 Robust tracking and discrimination of incoming ballistic missiles is vital to not only ensuring a successful missile defense engagement, but also enabling missile defense operators to reduce the number of shots required to ensure intercept.
 Gaps in coverage pose problems for this process because they allow adversaries to develop missiles that deploy decoys where U.S. sensors have blind spots, making the task of discrimination harder later in flight.
 If the US warfighter can accurately track the whole flight of a missile in high enough resolution, he can see the separation of missile and decoy, ensuring interceptors are aimed at the threats, and not the decoys or debris.
 Improved discrimination also allows for better assessment of whether incoming missiles have been destroyed, ensuring effective shot doctrine.